top of page

 Orin J. Robinson Jr.

-I am a research associate at the Cornell Lab of Ornithology.
-The overarching theme of my research is using and developing quantitative tools to make use of large ecological data sets in order to learn about vertebrate population and community ecology.
-Ultimately, the goal is to apply what we have learned to vertebrate conservation.
+I am a senior research associate at the Cornell Lab of Ornithology.
+The overarching theme of my research is using and developing quantitative tools to make use of large ecological data sets in order to learn about avian population ecology.
+Ultimately, the goal is to apply what we have learned to wildlife conservation and management.
+Of particular interest is how we can use multiple data sets together to better inform management decisions.

 Latest Publications